Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 Pros

-• Auto-framing keeps you centered in the frame when you move
+- Auto-framing keeps you centered as you move around your desk

-• Certified for Zoom, Teams, and Google Meet — plug and play
+- Certified for Zoom, Teams, and Google Meet with plug-and-play setup

 Cons

-• Auto-framing can be slow to reframe when you move significantly
+- Auto-framing can lag when you move significantly out of frame

 Pros

-• Passive noise cancellation with memory foam blocks ambient sound during calls
+- Passive noise isolation with memory foam blocks ambient sound during calls

-• Integrated busy light signals availability to household members
+- Integrated busy light signals availability to others in your home

 Cons